Austin Construction Accident Lawyers

 As an injured construction worker in Austin, you are entitled to medical care and financial support.
 You may be able to pursue these benefits through workers’ compensation—if your employer carries this no-fault insurance for work-related injuries.
 Because Texas companies are not required by law to do so, you may need to consider another course of action for compensation.

 If your employer does not have workers’ comp insurance, or a third party (someone other than your employer or a co-worker) was responsible for your injuries, you may have grounds for a personal injury lawsuit.
 This opens the door to the recovery of economic and non-economic damages, which could cover more than workers’ comp.

 A successful construction accident case may include compensation for:

 - Medical care

 - Medical supplies, medication, and assistive devices

 - In-home modifications, if needed

 - Scarring and disfigurement

-This can make all the difference as you work to rebuild your life and create a more stable future for yourself and your family.
+This can make all the difference as you work to rebuild your life and create a more stable future.

 Deadly Construction Accidents: Construction’s “Fatal Four”